-As of August 1, 2000 subsequent to the completion of our private equity offering, Mr. James Kim and members of his family beneficially owned approximately 51% of our outstanding common stock.
+As of October 31, 2000, Mr. James Kim and members of his family beneficially owned approximately 51% of our outstanding common stock.
 Mr. James Kim's family, acting together, will effectively control all matters submitted for approval by our stockholders.
 These matters could include: